Mac Fixes

 2. Complete a proper shut down

-3. Click on the Apple menu in the top-left corner of the screen and select Shut Down
+3. Click on the Apple logo in the top-left corner of the screen and select Shut Down

-4. After your Mac has completely shut down, switch it on again and use it as normal to see if the problem persists.
+After a proper shut down has been completed, you can turn your Mac on again and continue using it as normal to see if your issue persists.

 Is your Mac refusing to shut down?
 Learn how to force shut down a Mac that won’t turn off.